jameshegarty/rigel/README.md

 The assert module allows you to fire an assert in the Verilog simulator.
 String `error` is printed on assert failure.
 If `exit` is true, the simulation will finish (default true).

-The returned assert module `A` has three dataflows on it:
+The returned assert module `A` has one dataflow on it:
 * `A:process( flag : Bool )` check the assert condition on `flag`

 Misc